By: Chris ⎜ Last updated

 Vinmonopolet - wine and liquor

 Vinmonopolet, the state monopoly, is universally known as Polet.
-Look for the "V" logo.
-Roughly 350 stores nationwide, typically open Monday to Friday 10:00-18:00 and Saturday 10:00-15:00 or 16:00, depending on the store.
-Always closed Sundays and public holidays, including extended closures around Easter and Christmas.
-Check our shopping hours article above for more details.
+There are roughly 350 stores nationwide, typically open Monday to Friday 10:00-18:00 and Saturday 10:00-15:00 or 16:00, depending on the store.
+The stores are always closed on Sundays and public holidays, including extended closures around Easter and Christmas.
+Check our shopping hours article for more details.

 Most products are sold at room temperature, so plan accordingly if you're buying white wine or beer for the evening.
 And faulty wine can be returned within five years of purchase, no questions asked.